-When tens of thousands of Egyptians filled Cairo’s Tahrir Square in 2013, before and after president Mohamed Morsi was ousted by a military coup, Mostafa was on the scene using his lens to document the stories unfolding on the front lines.
+When tens of thousands of Egyptians filled Cairo’s Tahrir Square almost a decade ago, before and after president Mohamed Morsi was ousted by a military coup, Mostafa was on the scene using his lens to document the stories unfolding on the front lines.

 His powerful photographs, showing rival groups of demonstrators, were published widely in international media, including The New York Times, The Washington Post, Reuters, Associated Press and The Guardian.

 In one image, Mostafa focuses attention on a demonstrator using tear gas to separate him from the protestors behind.
 In another, he captures the magnitude of the participation in Tahrir Square, with a protester at the centre of the scene gesturing defiantly towards the oncoming crowds.